pablo-abc/felte/packages/site/markdown/docs/en/latest/validation.md

 You can read more above them in the [stores](docs#stores) section.

 You don't need to manually handle this errors.
 Felte provides four official packages to handle your errors for you, either using Tippy, directly mutating the DOM, providing a Svelte component or using the browser's built-in constraint validation API.
 You can read more about this in the [reporters](docs#reporters) section.

+### Multiple validations

+The `validate` property of the configuration object can also be an array of validation functions.
+The resulting errors from running each validation function will be merged into a single object.
+If a single property was assigned two or more errors from the validation functions, the property will be an array of strings.
+This might not be useful for common scenarios, but it will come useful when using any of our [validator packages](docs#validators).